mvolkmann/blog/src/swift/StoreKit.md

 This is best tested in the Simulator rather than in Previews.

+The `productViewStyle` view modifier can be applied to `StoreView` to change the size and layout of each product section.
+It takes one argument which can be `.regular` (default), `.large`, or `.compact`.
+The `.large` option has an issue with horizontal alignment.

 ## Testing from Xcode

 Xcode and the Simulator can be used to test in-app purchases